opswithmorteza/114-days-devops-roadmap-with-morteza/Day-002_Linux_processes_systemd/project/day02-add-disk-to-data.md

 * Retrieved UUID using `blkid`.
 * Configured automatic mount using UUID in `/etc/fstab`.
 * Verified mount operation with `mount -a`.

----# Project – Day 002

-Describe the project, steps to run, and expected outcome.